Wrenbury railway station: History

 The station was opened along with the line in September 1858 by the Crewe and Shrewsbury Railway.

-Prior to resignalling of the line in 2013, the barrier level crossing at the south end was controlled from an ex-LNWR pattern signal box, which operated manual semaphore signals.
+Prior to the resignalling of the line in 2013, the barrier level crossing at the south end was controlled from an ex-LNWR pattern signal box, which operated manual semaphore signals.
 The station also has a small single storey main building (now disused) on the same side of the line but north of the crossing.
 The signal box has since been removed and the crossing is now remotely supervised from the South Wales Rail Operating Centre in Cardiff.

 Facilities

 All tickets from here must be bought on the train or in advance, as no ticket facilities are available.
-Shelters are located on each platforms, along with a payphone on platform 1.
+Shelters are located on each platform, along with a payphone on platform 1.
 Train running information is offered via CIS screens, customer help points and timetable poster boards.
 Step-free access is provided to both platforms, though access is via narrow gates.